• Home

 3. Release the Option key and then tap the letter A key.

-4. Check that the letter ‘a’ with accent has been inserted into your document.
+4. Check that the correct letter has been inserted into your document.

 Lowercase a with accent keyboard shortcuts for Mac